 Lincolnton is a somewhat small city located in the state of North Carolina.
 With a population of 10,900 people and nine constituent neighborhoods, Lincolnton is the 83rd largest community in North Carolina.

-Lincolnton is a blue-collar town, with 36.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lincolnton is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Lincolnton who work in office and administrative support (13.15%), sales jobs (12.20%), and teaching (7.77%).
+Because occupations involving physical labor dominate the local economy, Lincolnton is generally considered to be a blue-collar town.
+37.00% of the Lincolnton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lincolnton is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Lincolnton who work in office and administrative support (14.34%), sales jobs (10.50%), and teaching (7.38%).

-The per capita income in Lincolnton in 2010 was $19,165, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $76,660 for a family of four.
+The per capita income in Lincolnton in 2010 was $19,886, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,544 for a family of four.
 However, Lincolnton contains both very wealthy and poor people as well.

-Lincolnton is a very ethnically-diverse city.
+Lincolnton is an extremely ethnically-diverse city.
 The people who call Lincolnton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincolnton residents report their race to be White, followed by Black or African-American.
 Lincolnton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.99% of the city’s residents.
-Important ancestries of people in Lincolnton include Irish, English, Dutch, and Norwegian.
+People of Hispanic or Latino origin account for 17.38% of the city’s residents.
+Important ancestries of people in Lincolnton include Irish, English, Norwegian, and African.

 The most common language spoken in Lincolnton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Indo-European.